THE PHILANOS PROFILE

-More than 17,500 women across the country belong to one or more of our affiliates.
-The first WCGN group began 25 years ago and new groups are starting regularly.
+More than 18,000 women across the country belong to one or more of our affiliates.
+The first WCGN group began more than 25 years ago and new groups are starting regularly.

-Since 1995, our member organizations have invested more than $140 million into their respective communities.
-In 2017 they collectively contributed almost $15 million to important causes in their communities.
+Since 1995, our member organizations have invested more than $200 million into their respective communities.
+In 2021 they collectively contributed more than $16 million to important causes in their communities.

 Our members’ interests cover a lot of ground: The majority award grants in five giving categories each year, including health, education, human services, youth, women and girls, arts, and the environment.

 Philanos member organizations come in many shapes and sizes.
 Our smallest organization has 35 members; our largest have more than 500.
 Annual contributions from individuals range from $300 to $10,000 per member.